dpressel/nbsvm-xl/README.md

 Supports generative features as in the paper, as well as NB classification interpolation as described.
 You can pick whether to use SVM or LR by using the --loss option.
 You can control the NB interpolation using --beta and the number of N-gram shingles using --ngram.
-You can optional add shingled char ngram support (not in the orignal paper) using --cgram values > 0.
+You can optionally add shingled char ngram support (not in the orignal paper) using --cgram values > 0.
 Smoothing on the generative features is controlled with the --alpha parameter.
 A whole host of other parameters are available. -- see the usage for an exhaustive list -- everything is tunable.
 Adagrad is currently optional for optimization using --method adagrad